Kalinga

 AreaSearch assessment positions Kalinga ahead of most Australian regions for employment performance

-However, retail trade is under-represented, with only 6.1% of Kalinga's workforce compared to Greater Brisbane's 9.4%.
-Employment opportunities appear limited locally, as indicated by the difference between Census working population and resident population counts.
-Between September 2024 and September 2025, employment levels increased by 0.8%, while labour force grew by 1.0%, causing unemployment to rise by 0.2 percentage points.
-In contrast, Greater Brisbane saw employment rise by 3.8% and unemployment fall by 0.5 percentage points during the same period.
-State-level data from QLD as of 25-Nov-25 shows employment contracted by 0.01%, with an unemployment rate of 4.2%.
-National employment forecasts from Jobs and Skills Australia project national employment growth of 6.6% over five years and 13.7% over ten years.
-Applying these projections to Kalinga's employment mix suggests local employment should increase by 7.6% over five years and 15.3% over ten years, though these are simple extrapolations for illustrative purposes and do not account for localized population projections.
+Retail trade is under-represented at 6.1%, compared to Greater Brisbane's 9.4%.
+Between September 2024 and September 2025, employment levels increased by 0.5% and labour force grew by 0.7% in Kalinga, causing unemployment to rise by 0.2 percentage points.
+This contrasts with Greater Brisbane where employment rose by 3.8%, labour force grew by 3.3%, and unemployment fell by 0.5 percentage points.
+National employment forecasts from Jobs and Skills Australia project growth of 6.6% over five years and 13.7% over ten years.
+Applying these projections to Kalinga's employment mix suggests local employment should increase by 7.6% over five years and 15.3% over ten years.

 Frequently Asked Questions - Employment